Ted Richard

 J. Edward "Ted" Richard is a former territorial level politician, lawyer and senior judge of the Supreme Court of the Northwest Territories.
 Richards, a former lawyer, was a partner in the law firm of Richard, Vertes, Peterson & Schuler in Yellowknife, Northwest Territories.
 He practised private law until 1988.

 Richard was first elected to the Northwest Territories Legislature in the 1987 Northwest Territories general election.
-He won the Yellowknife South electoral district defeating incumbent Lynda Sorensen.
+He won the Yellowknife South electoral district defeating incumbent Lynda Sorenson.

 Richard was also appointed to serve as a judge in the Court of Appeal of Nunavut.